MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli-tutorial.md

 > [!NOTE]
 > - This tutorial focuses on the required Microsoft Power Platform CLI commands for Power Pages use.
 For more information about commands used in Power Platform CLI, read [Common commands](/power-platform/developer/cli/introduction#common-commands).
-> - With pac cli version 1.27, the `pac paportal` command was changed to `pac powerpages`. `paportal` continues to work, but we recommend using `powerpages` going forward.
+> - Starting with the Power Platform CLI version 1.27, the `pac paportal` command is changed to `pac powerpages`. `paportal` continues to work, but we recommend using `powerpages` going forward.
 This article will soon be updated to use `powerpages` instead of `paportal`.

 ## Download and install Visual Studio Code